Windows icons locations. Where are the default icons stored?

 %systemroot%\system32\shell32.dll

 The shell32.dll file also has lots of icons used in various parts of Windows 10, as well as in Windows 11.
 Together with imageres.dll and ddores.dll, shell32.dll hosts one of the largest icon collections.
-Inside it, you can find icons for the internet, devices, networks, peripherals, folders, and so on.
+Inside it, you can find icons for the internet, devices, networks, peripherals, and folders.

 Icons stored in the shell32.dll file